Updated: April 15, 2019

-By: Sadie Dobrozsi, MD MS and John Cox, MD, Pediatric Emergency Medicine, Owen’s parents
+By: Sadie Dobrozsi, MD MS, pediatric medical oncologist and John Cox, MD, pediatric emergency medicine, Owen’s parents

 Our son Owen is 21 months old.
 He loves the ABCs, string cheese, and his older brother.
 Owen was born with myelomenigocele at the L5-S1 level.
 In his short life, he has had 5 neurosurgeries, 4 emergency department visits, 35 lab draws, 41 imaging studies, 100 hours of physical therapy, 24 hours of speech therapy, 42 outpatient clinic visits, and has spent 38 nights in the hospital.
 He has physicians in seven different specialties.
 Managing his medical care is a daunting task, one familiar to all parents of children with complex medical needs.
 We have clinic telephone numbers on speed dial, know pharmacy hours by heart, and have learned to balance conflicting medical advice with our own parental intuition.